bleach86/MCtimer/README.md

 **rta_update** -sets the update frequence of the rta timer in miliseconds.
 If cpu usage is too high, increase the number.
 1 is 1 milisecond, and 1000 is one second.
 25 is a nice amount to lower cpu usage.

 **window_pos** -sets where on screen the window is. +0+0 is top left corner. increase the first 0 to move right, and the second to move down.

+**borderless** -set to true for borderless window. this is how timer can be visable over full screen.

 On Windows you may need to use virtual keyboard codes for certain hotkeys.
 For instance <96> sets to numpad 0.
 [Virtual Keyboard codes list](https://help.mjtnet.com/article/262-virtual-key-codes)